John Banks, Principal

 Pete Diamantis, 10th Grade Algebra

-Mr. Diamantis is thrilled to be a member of the Origins staff!
+Pete Diamantis is thrilled to be a member of the Origins staff!
 He is originally from New Haven, Connecticut, and attended Vassar College where he earned his BA in mathematics.
-While sitting in the math department lounge one fateful afternoon, Mr. Diamantis read about an amazing opportunity to teach in New York City and earn a MA in Mathematics Education from Teachers College through the organization Math for America.
+While sitting in the math department lounge one fateful afternoon, Pete read about an amazing opportunity to teach in New York City and earn a MA in Mathematics Education from Teachers College through the organization Math for America.
 He has taught in the city ever since, mostly at the high school level and exclusively in small schools.
-Mr. Diamantis has learned to love teaching a subject that so many openly express a great distaste for.
+Pete has learned to love teaching a subject that so many openly express a great distaste for.
 In the classroom, he treasures student creativity, aiming to help students think about mathematics as another way of viewing the world around them as opposed to just a set of procedures to memorize.
-Out of the classroom, Mr. Diamantis enjoys playing poker, being outdoors, and hanging out with his silly kitty Victoria.
+Out of the classroom, Pete enjoys playing basketball, poker, being outdoors, and hanging out with his silly kitty Victoria.

 Zhengqing Pei, Pre Calculus & Statistics